vedi/cocos2dx-store/README.md

 There's an example project that shows how to use cocos2dx-store at http://github.com/soomla/cocos2dx-store-example .

-This project is under developement but it already has some important aspects of the framework you can learn and implement in your application.
+The example project is still under developement but it already has some important aspects of the framework you can learn and implement in your application.

 ## Getting Started